 Are Camel Crickets Bad to Have in the House?

-Camel crickets also known as cave crickets or spider crickets are one of those unexpected pests that can catch homeowners off guard.
+Camel crickets, also known as cave crickets or spider crickets, are among the unexpected pests that can catch homeowners off guard.
 With their long legs, humped backs, and quick jumping abilities, they’re often mistaken for spiders at first glance.
 But are they actually dangerous?
 Are camel crickets bad to have in the house?
-The short answer: not in the way you might think but they certainly aren’t welcome guests either.
+The short answer: not in the way you might think, but they certainly aren’t welcome guests either.

 In this article, we’ll break down the facts about camel crickets, the risks they pose, why they’re attracted to your home, and most importantly, how to get rid of camel crickets if you start noticing them around your property.